-Put these posters up in your classroom as a visual reminder for how they can make a difference.
-They’ll be able to see exactly what actions and words to use to stop bullying when they see it and be an Upstander.
+Display these posters in your classroom as a visual reminder for how students can make a difference- every day.
+In addition to ideas for spreading kindness, they’ll learn different strategies to stop bullying when they see it.

-A lesson plan for understanding what it means to be an Upstander
+Lesson 1: Understand what it means to be an Upstander.

 This first lesson helps kids brainstorm what they already think and know about Upstanding.
 Then, it moves into building the schema they need to develop the compassion and empathy it takes to become Upstanders.

 Once students understand what it means to be an Upstander, work with them to develop a pledge they can stand by.
-The more ownership kids get int his process, the more likely they are to follow through.
+The more ownership kids have in the process, the more likely they are to follow through.

-A lesson plan for using literature to deepen students’ understanding of bullying prevention
+Lesson 4: Use literature to deepen students’ understanding of bullying prevention.